-SEMESTER SUBJECT L T P C VI AUTOMOBILE ENGINEERING 3 0 0 3
+SEMESTER SUBJECT L Т Р С VI AUTOMOBILE ENGINEERING 3 0 0 3

-Objective: To provide an overview of a complete automobile

-- 1. To study construction and working of different engine components. - 2.
-To study about the different auxiliary systems of an automobile. - 3.
-To study about the transmission system of an automobile. - 4.
-To understand the different types of steering, brakes and suspension systems of an automobile. - 5.
-To study the various modern alternate technologies of automobiles.
+Aim The aim of the subject is to provide an overview of a complete automobile engineering.
+Scope 1.
+To study construction and working of different engine components. - 2.
+To study about the different auxiliary systems of an automobile.
+3. To study about the transmission system of an automobile.
+4. To understand the different types of steering, brakes and suspension systems of an automobile.
+5. To study the various modern alternate technologies of automobiles.
+Outcome The students would be able to understand the various parts of automobiles and mechanisms.